rranaivo/GettingAndCleaningData/README.md

 ## 4. Appropriately labels the data set with descriptive variable names.
 	4.1.
 Apply above filter to Measurement names
 	4.2.
-Clean up Measurements names, replacing abbreviations with more descriptive labels
+Clean up Measurements names, replacing abbreviations with more descriptive labels:
 	* removing "(\\", "\\)", "\\-)"
 	* replacing "mean" with ".Mean."
 	* replacing"std" with ".Standard.Deviation."